apehex/tokun/articles/unicode.md

 It allows the model to set an independent meaning to each byte, contrary to the two schemes in the sections above.

+## Comparison With Tokenization

+### Compression

+### Errors

+one advantage of tokenization = pick their predictions among a predefined vocabulary, which guarantees that each position has a meaningful (sub)word.

+on the contrary, these embeddings and prediction schemes can generate errors at the character level. in practice, it is not disturbing since our brain automatically corrects typos and interprets text in chunks.

 ## Next

 LLMs are still in the stone age